vmario89/Attraccess/docs/developer/get-started.md

 ## Project Structure

-Attraccess follows an Nx monorepo structure, organized into apps and libs:
+FabAccess follows an Nx monorepo structure, organized into apps and libs:

 ### Apps